Ctross/Ctross.github.io/publications/index.md

 #
 subheadline: ""
 title: "Publications"
 teaser: "My work often centers around the intersection of theory in evolution and ecology,  mathemathematical and statistical modeling, and applied anthropology.
-Links for bibtex citation, abstracts, preprint PDFs, and links to associated data and code are included for each publication."
+Links for bibtex citation, abstracts, preprint PDFs, erratum, and links to associated data and code are included for each publication."
 categories:
   -
 tags: